East Branch Saucon Creek: Watershed

 The watershed of East Branch Saucon Creek has an area of 10.3 sqmi.
 The stream is entirely within the United States Geological Survey quadrangle of Hellertown.
-The creek's mouth is located at Shimersville.
+The creek's mouth is in Bethlehem.

-Most of the watershed of East Branch Saucon Creek is in Lower Saucon Township, but substantial areas are also in the city of Bethlehem, as well as in Williams Township, Bucks County.
-A small corner of the watershed is also in Hellertown.
+Most of the watershed of East Branch Saucon Creek is in Lower Saucon Township, but portions also are in Bethlehem, Williams Township, Bucks County, and a small corner is in Hellertown.

 East Branch Saucon Creek passes through former Bethlehem Steel property north of Interstate 78.
 In this area, the creek's greenway provides little protection for it.
 However, most of the land in the vicinity of the creek south of Interstate 78 is densely forested with some rural residential development.
 The creek is located near Pennsylvania Highlands scenic greenway.

 History and recreation

 East Branch Saucon Creek was entered into the Geographic Names Information System on August 2, 1979.
 Its identifier in the Geographic Names Information System is 1173769.
 The creek is also known as Laubachs Creek.
 This variant name appears in Place Names of Northampton County, Pennsylvania, by James and Linda Wright, created in 1988.

 In 1735, Hans Georg Hertzell, a pioneer in Lower Saucon Township, was granted a warrant for surveying 300 acre near East Branch Saucon Creek.
 He and his family settled there and he named this tract of land "Partnership".
 However, the land was not officially surveyed until Nicholas Scull did so in 1737.

 In the vicinity of the creek, there is a historic barn dating to the 1830s with many unusual features.
 A sawmill was historically located on the creek.

 A concrete stringer/multi-beam or girder bridge carrying State Route 2001 was built over East Branch Saucon Creek in 1930.
 A concrete tee beam bridge carrying the same road over the creek was built in 1934.
 A steel stringer/multi-beam or girder bridge carrying State Route 2006 was built over the creek in 1956.
 In 2009, the Pennsylvania Department of Transportation made plans to paint a bridge carrying Raubsville Road over the creek in Lower Saucon Township.

 Around 2000, a number of vernal ponds on the south side of East Branch Saucon Creek were destroyed by site preparation for a new residential development.
 Historically, the 2 by 50 ft Lower Saucon Sportsmens Association Dam was on the creek, but it was removed for safety reasons.

 East Branch Saucon Creek may be navigable by canoe, though the creek is not commonly used for this purpose.
 The creek was described in A. Joseph Armstrong's book Trout Unlimited's Guide to Pennsylvania Limestone Streams as a "nice-looking stream".
 An East Branch Saucon Creek County Park was proposed in the 1970s.